Vonage/vonage-ruby-code-snippets/README.md

 # Nexmo Quickstart Examples for Ruby

-Quickstarts also available for: [Java](https://github.com/nexmo-community/nexmo-java-quickstart), [.NET](https://github.com/nexmo-community/nexmo-dotnet-quickstart), [Node.js](https://github.com/nexmo-community/nexmo-node-quickstart), [PHP](https://github.com/nexmo-community/nexmo-php-quickstart), [Python](https://github.com/nexmo-community/nexmo-python-quickstart)
+Quickstarts also available for: [Java](https://github.com/nexmo-community/nexmo-java-quickstart), [.NET](https://github.com/nexmo-community/nexmo-dotnet-quickstart), [Node.js](https://github.com/nexmo-community/nexmo-node-quickstart), [PHP](https://github.com/nexmo-community/nexmo-php-quickstart), [Python](https://github.com/nexmo-community/nexmo-python-quickstart), As well as an experimental client for [Golang](https://github.com/nexmo-community/nexmo-go).

 The purpose of the quickstart guide is to provide simple examples focused on one goal.
 For example, sending and SMS, handling and incoming SMS webhook,